HMS-Analytical-Software/sdmx-technical-documentation-ml/docs/common.md

 `xs:boolean, ExcludeRootType.`

-**ExcludeRootType:** ExcludeRootType is a single enumerated value that indciates that child values should be included, but that the actual root should not.
+**ExcludeRootType:** ExcludeRootType is a single enumerated value that indicates that child values should be included, but that the actual root should not.

 Derived by restriction of `xs:string`.